-Over the years I have read tens of thousands of resumes if not hundreds of thousands.
+Over the years we have read tens of thousands of resumes if not hundreds of thousands.
 Here are some suggestions that you can take into consideration when writing or updating your resume.

-4. Most experts will tell you that you should keep your resume length to one page.
-I think that it is okay to have 2 pages if you have more than 10 years of work experience.
+Most experts will tell you that you should keep your resume length to one page.
+We think that it is okay to have 2 pages if you have more than 10 years of work experience.

 5. Using too many adjectives will diminish your accomplishments and could make your resume seem less believable.

-6. Always tailor your resume for each job and company to improve the fit between your achievements and the requirements of the position.
+6. Always tailor your resume for each job and company to improve the fit between your achievements and the position requirements.

 7. Adding in endorsements or quotes from key people that you have worked with can be helpful and useful in building interest